basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-v3-Architecture.md

 ![MDC Full-Sync](/images/MDC_BNW_Full-sync-small.png)
 <br>

-## Real-time Replication
+## Realtime Replication

-In real-time replication, a node in the source cluster will forward data to the sink cluster.
+In realtime replication, a node in the source cluster will forward data to the sink cluster.
 A node in the source cluster does not necessarily connect to a node containing the same *vnode* on the sink cluster.
 This allows Riak to spread out realtime replication across the entire cluster, thus improving throughput and making replication more fault-tolerant.

 In the diagram below, the following steps occur:

 1. A TCP connection is opened by the Riak connection manager between the source and sink clusters.
 2. The client sends an object to store on the source cluster.
 3. Riak writes N replicas on the source cluster.
-4. The object is stored in the real-time queue and copied to the sink cluster.
+4. The object is stored in the realtime queue and copied to the sink cluster.
-5. The sink cluster receives the object via the real-time connection and writes the object to N nodes.
+5. The sink cluster receives the object via the realtime connection and writes the object to N nodes.

 <br>